bhardwaj-kushagra/WISER/README.md

 1. Blynk Version: This version uses the Blynk cloud service for remote monitoring and notification.
 2. ThingSpeak Version: This version utilizes ThingSpeak for data logging and visualization.
 3. Standalone Version: This version operates offline without relying on any cloud services.

-Please note that this repository is not fully updated yet.
-A major update is scheduled for April 2024, which will include modifications to the README and the addition of new versions with enhanced features.

 ## Features
 - Measures temperature and humidity using the DHT11 sensor.